anishrana2001/Openshift/Interview/deployment-workflow.md

 kubectl rollout status deployment/web -n demo --timeout=5m
 ```

-Or wait for the Deployment's Available condition:
+To wait for the Deployment to become available:

 ```bash
 kubectl wait \